 Sieve algorithms for perfect power testing

 O(log 3 n) by using a modified Newton's method to compute approximate kth roots.
 Parallelizing this gives an NC 2 algorithm.

-Second, we present a sieve algorithm that avoidskth-root computations by seeing if the input n is a perfect kth power modulo small primes.
-Ifn is chosen uniformly from a large enough interval, the average running time isO(log2 n).
+kth-root computations by seeing if the input n is a perfect kth power modulo small primes.
+If n is chosen uniformly from a large enough interval, the average running time is O(log 2 n).

 Third, we incorporate trial division to give a sieve algorithm with an average running time of

 The two sieve algorithms use a precomputed table of small primes.
 We give a heuristic argument and computational evidence that the largest prime needed in this table is (logn)

 We also present computational results indicating that our sieve algorithms perform extremely well in practice.

 Key words Perfect powers Number theoretic algorithms Riemann hypothesis Newton's method Sieve algorithms Parallel algorithms Average-case analysis

 This work forms part of the second author's Ph.D. thesis at the University of Wisconsin-Madison, 1991.
 This research was sponsored by NSF Grants CCR-8552596 and CCR-8504485.